hungledut/hungledut.github.io/_pages/about.md

   - /about.html
 ---

-Hung Le earned Bachelor in Information Technology at University of Science and Technology, The University of Danang, Vietnam in 2024.
-He is currently soon-to-be Master Student at School of Computer Science and Engineering, The University of Aizu, Japan.
+Hung Le received B.Sc degree in Information Technology at University of Science and Technology, The University of Danang, Vietnam in 2024.
+He is currently pursuing a M.Sc degree in Computer Science at School of Computer Science and Engineering, The University of Aizu, Japan.